koide3/gtsam_points/README.md

 ## Optimizers for GPU Factors

-All the following optimizers were derived from the implementations in GTSAM
+All the following optimizers were derived from the implementations in GTSAM.

 - **LevenbergMarquardtOptimizerExt**
 - **ISAM2Ext**